AI Use Cases/Construction

 What is the timeframe to deploy AI deal desk pricing?

-Deployment typically takes 10-14 weeks from contract to full production.
+Plan for a working system inside the first 100 days.
 Weeks 1-3 involve data integration - connecting Procore, Sage 300, Viewpoint Vista, and Primavera P6 to the Revenue Institute platform and validating historical project data.
 Weeks 4-6 focus on model training using your closed deals and margin actuals.
 Weeks 7-9 include pilot testing with your sales team on 10-15 representative deals, refining recommendations based on feedback.
 Weeks 10-14 cover full rollout, staff training, and continuous monitoring.
-Most Construction clients see measurable results within 60 days of go-live - bid cycles compress and pricing accuracy improves immediately as the system begins ingesting new project data.
+A rollout like this is scoped to show measurable results within 60 days of go-live - bid cycles compress first, with pricing accuracy improving as each new closed project feeds the model.

 What data sources does the AI deal desk pricing system use for construction projects?